nodejs/node/doc/guides/timers-in-node.md

 ## Controlling the Time Continuum with Node.js

-The Node.js API provides several ways to of scheduling code to execute at some point after the present moment.
-The functions below may seem familiar, since they are available in most browsers, but Node.js actually provides it's own implementation of these methods.
+The Node.js API provides several ways of scheduling code to execute at some point after the present moment.
+The functions below may seem familiar, since they are available in most browsers, but Node.js actually provides its own implementation of these methods.
 Timers integrate very closely with the system, and despite the fact that the API mirrors the browser API, there are some differences in implementation.

 ### "When I say so" Execution ~ *`setTimeout()`*

 `setTimeout()` can be used to schedule code execution after a designated amount of milliseconds.
-This function is also a part of the browser JavaScript API and can be used in the exact same manner.
+This function is similar to `window.setTimeout()` from the browser JavaScript API, however a string of code cannot be passed to be executed.

 `setTimeout()` accepts a function to execute as its first argument and the millisecond delay defined as a number as the second argument.
 Additional